-- Except as allowed for excess parking or limited uses, the stalls, drive aisles and accesses of all parking required by this article shall be finished with an allweather surface capable of withstanding ordinary use under normal weather conditions without substantial deterioration.
-For these purposes, all-weather surfaces are limited to concrete and asphalt pavement, recycled asphalt, gravel, crushed stone or shell, and paving stones.
-Areas of higher intensity use, such as site accesses or heavy truck routes, may be limited by the county to paved surfaces. - 2.
-All non-handicap required parking for places of worship, parks and campgrounds, or parking in excess of the quantities required by this article, may be finished in stable grass, provided tree protection is established for any preserved trees within the parking area and the spaces are delineated in a manner acceptable to the county.
+- 26 27 Except as allowed for excess parking or limited uses, the stalls, drive aisles and 1.
+28 accesses of all parking required by this article shall be finished with an all-29 weather surface capable of withstanding ordinary use under normal weather 30 conditions without substantial deterioration.
+For these purposes, all-weather surfaces are limited to concrete and asphalt pavement, recycled asphalt, gravel, 31 32 crushed stone or shell, and paving stones.
+Areas of higher intensity use, such 33 as site accesses or heavy truck routes, may be limited by the county to paved 34 surfaces. - 35 2.
+All non-handicap required parking for places of worship, parks and 36 campgrounds, or parking in excess of the guantities required by this article, may be finished in stable grass, provided tree protection is established for any 37 38 preserved trees within the parking area and the spaces are delineated in a 39 manner acceptable to the county.

-(j) Drive-through stacking
+40 Drive-through stacking (j)

-Any development with drive-through facilities shall provide adequate vehicle queuing capacity based on the peak hour requirements of the development.
-Where inadequate queuing capacity causes a recurring traffic hazard or nuisance off-site, the owner will be responsible for increasing the queuing capacity or decreasing the need for queuing.
+Any development with drive-through facilities shall provide adequate vehicle queuing capacity 41 42 based on the peak hour requirements of the development.
+Where inadequate queuing 43 capacity causes a recurring traffic hazard or nuisance off-site, the owner will be responsible 44 for increasing the queuing capacity or decreasing the need for queuing.
+45

-3-1.2 Parking Demand
+1 3-1.2 Parking Demand

-(a) Quantity
+2 3 (a) Quantity